hazeez/datasciencia/content/blog/post-2.md

 ---
-title: "How To Use Checklists To Improve Your UX"
+title: "How To Use Checklists - Post 2"
 date: 2019-10-29T10:07:47+06:00
 draft: false

 # post thumb
-image: "images/featured-post/post-2.jpg"
+image: "images/post/lukasz-szmigiel-jFCViYFYcus-unsplash.jpg"

 # meta description
 description: "this is meta description"